hzqst/MetaHookSv/Renderer.md

 `origin` is the position of this entity's center in the world. for example `"origin" "123 456 789"`

-`_light` is the RGB render color of the dynamic light.
-Colors must be between 0 and 255. for example `"_light" "192 192 192"`
+`_light` is the RGB render color of the dynamic light, must be between 0 and 255. for example `"_light" "192 192 192"`

 `_distance` is the distance that light is allowed to cast, in inches. for example `"_distance" "300"`